taylorSando/pedestal-todo/README.md

 ### Project Installation

-To run, clone the repo
+To run, clone the repo, then change into the client directory inside the pedestal-todo directory.

 ```
 cd pedestal-todo/client